nponsa/numerical_methods_seminars/README.md

 In study 2 P2MN, different integration methods to calculate the period of a non-harmonic motion pendulum are being used.
 In this case, the methods used will be the method of trapezoids and the Romberg method.
-A comparison between the precision of these two methods can also be established with the results obtained.
+A comparison between the precision of these two methods can also be established with the results obtained.The image represents the differences in angles and methods after the plotting of the data the code has given once entered the conditions (angles)
 ![project2](romberg.jpg)\
 *Comparison chart using both methods*